 My husband told me a funny story that happened to his friend the hydrologist; lets call him Jim (not his real name).
 Jim and another person were doing research on a certain river in BC.
 The river runs parallel to a highway.
 They used a small boat to sail through the river, until they reached a section that contained large boulders lying on the riverbed, right underneath the water surface.
 The two men decided to dock the boat and step from one boulder to the next, to do their measurements and take samples.
 They were using the boulders as footsteps, and moved briskly along the river.
 While they were working away, Jim lifts his head up to see a group of people gathering around.
-Each person had parked his car to the side of the highway and was starring in the direction of the two working men.
+Each person had parked his car to the side of the highway and was staring in the direction of the two working men.
 From a distance, it looked like Jim was walking on water.
 The crowd thought they were witnessing a miracle.
 The fact that Jim is a slender bearded man probably contributed to the confusion with a certain biblical figure.